 Development Officers are members of County administration and are given their approving authority by Council through the Land Use Bylaw.
 Development Officers can make decisions on applications for "Permitted Uses" and for applications requiring a variance or relaxation of 30% or less of the minimum standard required in the Land Use Bylaw.

 MPC is given its approving authority through the Land Use Bylaw and currently consists of all members of County Council.
 The MPC can make decisions on applications for "Discretionary Uses", for applications requiring a variance or relaxation in excess of 30% of the minimum standard, and for any applications that the Development Officer may refer to the MPC.
 MPC is also the subdivision approving authority for the County.

 APPEAL BOARDS - are quasi-judicial boards that have the authority to confirm, revoke or vary a decision made by the Development Authority that has been appealed.

-The Municipal Government Act provides that any person or persons may appeal the decision of the Development Authority within fourteen days of the date of the decision being advertised by paying the required appeal fee, and by filing an appeal in writing against the decision with the Red Deer County Subdivision & Development Appeal Board, 38106 Range Road 275, Red Deer County, Alberta T4S 2L9.
-For further information contact the Planning and Development Department at 403.350.2170.
-February 14, 2017 Wyntjes, B. –a 7.23
+The Municipal Government Act (MGA) provides that a person may appeal a Discretionary Use approval within 21 days of the date of the decision being advertised (posted on County’s website) by paying the required appeal fee ($400) and by filing an appeal in writing against the decision with the Red Deer County Subdivision and Development Appeal Board, 38106 Rge Rd 275, Red Deer County, Alberta.
+A Permitted Use approval may not be appealed unless the decision involves a relaxation, variance or misinterpretation of the Land Use Bylaw.
+For further information, contact Planning & Development Services at firstname.lastname@example.org or 403.350.2170.